secretstartups/handbook/support/workflows/large_files.html.md

 # Support Uploader

-The [project](https://gitlab.com/gitlab-com/support/support-uploader) is accessible to all Support team members at [https://uploader.gitlab.support](https://uploader.gitlab.support) (note, this currently requires both GitLab Pages and Okta authentication, both should happen automatically if you are signed in).
+The [project](https://gitlab.com/gitlab-com/support/support-uploader) is accessible to all Support team members at [https://uploader.gitlab.support](https://uploader.gitlab.support) (NOTE: currently, this requires both GitLab Pages and Okta authentication, both should happen automatically if you are signed in).

+**NOTE:** Support Uploader exists as a Zendesk App for use while working tickets.
+For details, check the [zendesk-app](https://gitlab.com/gitlab-com/support/support-uploader/-/tree/master/zendesk-app) folder in the `support-uploader` project.

 ## General notes and limitations